Research // User Experience // User Interface

-Around this time I worked building up a design system based on some basic visual work I had already done.
+I worked on a design system based on some basic visual work I had already done.
 Doing this took time to begin with but really helped to speed up the design and development process.
 We could now create new features and iterations without spending a lot of time on pixel perfect design work.

-In the end my role became more of a design director.
-We would discuss ideas as a team and I would create wireframes for the solutions but there seemed little need to do much visual work as components and styles had already been established and I was always on hand to give advice and direction when design questions came up.
+We would discuss ideas as a team and I would create rough wireframes solutions but there was no need to create high level design solutions because components and styles had already been established and I was always on hand to give advice and direction when design questions came up.

 The hard work I put into this at the start really paid off during this critical stage of development.
 I just tweaked the design system files as and when we needed.
 We really benefited from having design and development working so close together that we could make design decisions as we went.